 Overview

-What is an Influencer?
+What Is an Influencer?

-Client influencers are clients who have connections to bring in new business to your firm or connections to your current book of business.
-They are an extension of your referrer list, and indicating their influence on their Household, Organization or Individual record allows your firm to better understand the impact they may have on your business.
+Client influencers are clients who have connections that can bring in new business to your firm or to your current book of business.
+They are an extension of your referrer list, and indicating their influence on their Household, Organization, or Individual record allows your firm to better understand the impact they may have on your business.
 For example, let's say a client has referred several of their close friends and brought significant AUM into your firm.
 On their record, your firm may identify them as an Important Influencer by adding an influencer segment, allowing you to keep a close eye on their impact on your firm to ensure the maintenance and growth of your relationship.

 Influencer Segments